Glossary of Branding Terms

-Glossary of Branding Terms: Brand equity?
-Masterbrand?
+Brand Equity?
+Unique Buying Proposition?
 Brand Architecture?
-Whether you are a Marketing Director, CEO, or Entrepreneuer, it’s important that we understand each other.
-The following definitions are included for that purpose, and are attributed to Brand Channel.
+Whether you are a Marketing Director, CEO, or Entrepreneur, it’s important that we understand each other.
+The following definitions are included for that purpose.

 The sum of all distinguishing qualities of a brand, drawn from all relevant stakeholders, that results in personal commitment to and demand for the brand; these differentiating thoughts and feelings make the brand valued and valuable.